 As the years and decades go by, our understanding and definitions of these matters develop and change.
 Some of what was considered indecent in 1937 would not be considered indecent today.
 Likewise, I contend that some material and some offences will always be indecent, no matter what or when.
 That is the way it should be.
-We must be alert to that and keep debating it, and I welcome the questioning on that.
-I agree with regard to the logic behind offences intended to criminalise acts aimed at attacking the constitutional order and institutions of the State, and I suggest we are at one on that.
-However, the same imperative to amend the Constitution does not exist in regard to these matters as it does in regard to blasphemy.
+We must be alert to that and keep debating it and I welcome the questioning on it.
+I agree with regard to the logic behind offences intended to criminalise acts aimed at attacking the constitutional order and institutions of the State and I suggest we are at one on that matter.
+However, there is not the same imperative to amend the Constitutioni n regard to these matters as there is in regard to blasphemy.
 The Senator spoke about extremes where religion is concerned.
 If we go that far, we get very quickly into the area of incitement of hatred.
-There is a balance to be struck there as well.
+There is a balance to be struck in that regard also.

 Senator Mullen also raised the possibility that the blasphemy reference should be replaced by a general provision to include a prohibition on incitement to religious hatred.
 In reaching its decision as to the course of action to be followed, the Government is conscious of the fact the provision relating to incitement to hatred is likely to prove very difficult to draft at a practical level.
 Furthermore, the Government took the view that the Constitution was not the place to address this matter and that the specifics of any incitement to hatred provisions were best addressed in primary legislation, which could, if necessary, evolve over time in an organic way.